-- (a) Automatic weigh-labelers, - (b) Combination automatic and non-automatic weigh-labelers, - (c) Automatic checkweighers, - (d) Combination automatic and non-automatic checkweighers, and - (e) Automatic gravimetric filling machines that weigh discrete loads or single loads of loose materials and determine package and production lot compliance with net weight representations.
-(Amended 1997 and 2004)
+- (a) Automatic weigh-labelers, - (b) Combination automatic and non-automatic weigh-labelers, - (c) Automatic checkweighers, - (d) Combination automatic and non-automatic checkweighers, and - (e) Automatic gravimetric filling machines that weigh discrete loads or single loads of loose materials and determine package and production lot compliance with net content representations.

-A.2. - This code does not apply to:
+- A.2.
+This code does not apply to:

 - (a) Belt-Conveyor Scale Systems,

 - (b) Railway Track Scales,

-- (c) Monorail Scales.
+- (c) Monorail Scales, or

-- (d) Automatic Bulk-Weighing Systems, or
+- (d) Automatic Bulk-Weighing Systems

 &lt;sup>1 An automatic weighing system does not require the intervention of an operator during the weighing process.
-The necessity to give instructions to start a process or to release a load, or the function of the instrument (static, dynamic, set-up, etc.) are not relevant in deciding the category of automatic or non-automatic instruments.
+The necessity to give instructions to start a process or to release a load, or the function of the instrument (static, dynamic, setup, etc.) are not relevant in deciding the category of automatic or non-automatic instruments.
 (Added 2004)